 This card earns 7x Hilton Honors (HH) points on Hilton hotel purchases.
 It also earns 5x HH points for Dining, Groceries, and Gas.
 All other purchases earn 3x HH points.
 Each point is worth about 0.5 cents, making this card a decent earner for every day spend.

 Hotel redemptions are the only way to redeem HH points.
 Nights start at 5,000 points, but most locations will cost a lot more points per night.
-Unlike Marriott, Hilton does not have a rewards chart publicly posted.
+Unlike competitors Marriott and Hyatt, Hilton does not have a rewards chart publicly posted.
 How many points a night costs depends on your location and date.
 Your mileage may vary.

 Hilton HH points are transferrable to 43 airline partners and three car rental agencies (Enterprise, Alamo, and National).
 Because of the low value of HH points, transferring them is not recommended.
 This is also the reason why transfer partners are not often marketed by Hilton or American Express.
 You’re only receiving a value of 0.1 cents per point (CPP).